Five Options to Speed Up Your Older Computer

 Option 1: Go nuclear

-This, more than anything, will tell you about the hardware limitations of your machine with respect to whatever version of Windows you’re running.
-If it’s still slow after a reinstall of only what you need, then pursuing further software solutions is probably not going to be particularly cost effective.
+This, more than anything, will tell you about the hardware limitations of your machine for the version of Windows you’re running.
+If it’s still slow after a reinstall of only what you need, then pursuing further software solutions isn’t going to be particularly cost effective.

 The other traditional hardware upgrade to make an older computer faster is to add RAM.
-I suspect your machine is maxed out at 4GB, mostly because you have only 3.6GB available (here’s why, by the way).
-If that’s the case, you won’t be able to add RAM.
-But if I’m wrong, and your computer is capable of more, then by all means, add more RAM.
+If your computer has slots for more, then by all means, add more RAM.
 This, too, can often result in significant speedup.

-Again, if this were my computer and I was planning on keeping it for some time, I’d do both of the options so far: upgrade the hardware to the extent possible, and reinstall Windows from scratch.
-That’s likely to get you the best possible result.
+Again, if this were my computer and I was planning on keeping it for some time, I’d do both of the options so far: upgrade the hardware to the extent possible and reinstall Windows from scratch.

 Option 3: Purge

-Let’s say you don’t want to reinstall from scratch, and you’ve maximized your hardware’s capacity (or that of your wallet).
-The next step is to get serious about getting rid of everything you possibly can that’s installed on your older computer.
+Let’s say you don’t want to reinstall from scratch and you’ve maximized your hardware’s capacity (or that of your wallet).
+The next step is to get serious about getting rid of everything you can that’s installed on your older computer.

 Visit Add/Remove programs in Control Panel (or Apps and Features in Settings), and review the list of installed applications.
-Consider carefully whether you really need every item.
+Carefully consider whether you need every single item.

-You might think that having an application installed but not running doesn’t impact performance.
+You might think that having an application installed but not running doesn’t affect performance.
 In theory, that’s true.
-In practice, however, many applications install helper apps that run all the time, from the time you boot up to the time you shut down.
-Those little helpers add up, and can place a surprising burden on your system.
+However, many applications install helper apps that run from the time you boot up until you shut down.
+Those little helpers add up and can place a surprising burden on your system.

 Option 4: Clean up

-It’s not quite as impactful as most people think, but simple disk maintenance can help speed up older machines.
+It’s not quite as impactful as many people think, but simple disk maintenance can help speed up older machines.
 That falls into two categories: clean up and defragment.

-Start with the Windows built-in disk cleanup tool.
-Make sure to delete temporary files, and consider cleaning browser caches, files left over from Windows Update, and more.
+Start with the built-in Windows disk cleanup tool.
+Delete temporary files and consider cleaning browser caches, files left over from Windows Update, and more.
 Particularly if your disk space was tight to begin with, freeing space can speed up your machine somewhat.

-Then run the Windows disk defragmenting tool.
+If your older machine has an older hard drive (not yet updated to an SSD), run the Windows disk defragmenting tool.
 With Windows 7 and later, you don’t need to worry much, since it happens automatically.
-However, particularly after a cleanup such as we just performed, immediately running a defrag can help improve things right away.
+However, particularly after a cleanup such as we just performed, running a defrag can help improve things right away.

-Sometimes, machines are simply too old and underpowered to run current versions of Windows.
+Sometimes machines are too old and underpowered to run current versions of Windows.
 It’s sad, in a way, that what was a trusty machine might no longer make the cut, but it’s also inevitable.

-One final alternative before disposing of the machine entirely is to consider installing a different operating system — specifically Linux.
+One last alternative before disposing of the machine entirely is to consider installing a different operating system — specifically Linux.

 Do this